Posts

 Image

-The Role Of A Puppeteer In Puppetry
+The Role of a Puppeteer in Puppetry

 Image

-The genesis of puppetry in India is in folk theatre.The term Sutradhar or Puppeteers commonly used in traditional theatre, referring to the narrator, literally means the holder of the stings.
-Puppeteers of a puppet play bring inanimate objects to life to make them perform and interpret scripts with the same degree of integrity as actors, they work with variety of different puppet and some puppeteers also make their own puppets.
-Production of a puppet play can make enormous demands on the puppeteer.
-They are often required to cope with poor physical conditions, including working in strange position on, under or above the set, whilst also being able to operate a variety of puppets.
-They must be able to deliver scripted dialogue, in character, while coping with puppets that are frequently unwieldy.
-Puppet theatre in India does have its own idiom-“the puppeteer design the figure and idea much in the same way like an artist or a poet”.
-The Puppeteers are to found mostly in village fairs
+The genesis of puppetry in India lies in folk theatre.
+The term Sutradhar , or puppeteers, commonly used in traditional theatre, refers to the narrator and literally means "holder of the strings."
+Puppeteers bring inanimate objects to life, making them perform and interpret scripts with the same degree of integrity as actors.
+They work with a variety of different puppets, and some puppeteers even make their own.
+Producing a puppet play can place enormous demands on the puppeteer, who must cope with poor physical conditions, such as working in unusual positions on, under, or above the set, while also operating a variety of puppets.
+They must deliver scripted dialogue in character while managing often unwieldy puppets.

-Themes of the Puppet Shows in India
+Themes of Puppet Shows in India

 Image